Hasenn/dokearley/README.md

 You will find that there are no bools.
 I will also add them, though probably only in output specs, as i'm sure anyone's ideal human readable DSL doesn't look like `Do something : true`, and more like `Do something`

 Currently case-sensitive.
-I will maybe add a symbol group syntax like `[aA]` to
+I will maybe add a symbol group syntax like `[aA]` to allow for quick handling of that, or add an optional lowercase matching.

 # Dokedef File Format